vansant/Climate-Hub-Maps/Doc/README.md

 2. Data converted from NetCDF to Raster layers using netcdf-to-raster.py
   - Data gets converted using the make netcdf raster layer tool and stored in Tooldata/downloaded_netcdf_layers/
   - mywrapper.py - used beacause ArcGIS was complaining about running out of memory (not an issue in 10.2 using same methods) and it would not loop through all files at the same time.
 A little hacky/slow but works perfectly.
+3. Layers get unit conversions applied
+  - variable units and unit conversions
+    #pr - from millimeters to inches
+    #  inch = mm * 0.0393701
+    #tasmin and tasmax - from kelvin to fahrenheit
+    #  °F = (°K * 9/5.) - 459.67
+    #pet - from millimeters to inches
+    #  inch = mm * 0.0393701
+    #gdd0, gdd3, gdd5, gdd10 - from celcius to fahrenheit
+    #  °F = 9/5 × (°C) + 32
+    #coldestnight - from kelvin to fahrenheit
+    #  °F = (°K * 9/5.) - 459.67
+    #freezefreeday - no change units in days
+    #prpercent - no change units in percent departure from 1971-2000 normal
+    #rhsmin and rhsmax - no change units in percent
+    #rsds - no change units in W/m2
+    #was - m/s (meters per second) to mph (miles per hour)
+    #  mph = m/s * 2.237
-3. Raster layers clipped to regions Idaho, Oregon, Washington and Pacific Northwest.
+4. Raster layers clipped to regions Idaho, Oregon, Washington and Pacific Northwest.
   - Done using clip-to-region.py which uses the extract by mask (requires spatial analyist extension) analysis tool for each each raster layer and for each region in the Feature Dataset (Regions) in ClimateHub.gdb.
 If Region is PNW the clip is to a spatial extent of -124.792995 41.5 -109.5 49.415758 (WGS 84).
-  - Each new clipped layer begines with the name of the feature class and then the name of the raster layer file follows.
+  - Each new clipped layer begins with the name of the feature class and then the name of the raster layer file follows.
-  - variable units and unit conversions pr - from millimeters to inches inch = mm * 0.0393701 tasmin and tasmax - from kelvin to fahrenheit
-      °F = 9/5(°K - 273) + 32
-    pet - from millimeters to inches
-      inch = mm * 0.0393701
-    gdd0 - from celcius to fahrenheit
-      °F = 9/5 × (°C) + 32
-    coldestnight - from kelvin to fahrenheit
-      °F = 9/5(°K - 273) + 32
-    freezefreeday - no change units in days prpercent - no change units in percent departure from 1971-2000 normal rhsmin and rhsmax - no change units in percent rsds - no change units in W/m2 was - m/s (meters per second) to mph (miles per hour) mph = m/s * 2.237

-4. Min, max, mean, and std (standard deviation) values grabbed from all clipped layers to aid with setting up .lyr files for each spatial/temporal visual anlysis
+5. Min, max, mean, and std (standard deviation) values grabbed from all clipped layers to aid with setting up .lyr files for each spatial/temporal visual anlysis
-5. Create .lyr color ramp for each region/variable using the regional statistics values generated in the last step by  setting min, max, mean, and std as options under symbology using custom in stretched.
+6. Create .lyr color ramp for each region/variable using the regional statistics values generated in the last step by  setting min, max, mean, and std as options under symbology using custom in stretched.
 Export by right clicking on layer in table of contents to export.lyr file for each raster layer group (region-variable).
   - Setup color ramp in ArcMap gui GUI and export region_variable.lyr file to /Tooldata/lyr folder.
 This is done under the symbology tab.
 Stretched needs to be selected on the lefthand side of the screen.
 Under type Minimum-Maximum needs to be checked.
 Scroll down and select from custom settings below instead of from each raster.
 The values can then be updated and a color ramp can be chosen.
   - Layers for each region can be updated in the future to change layer symbology for each .lyr file
   - precipitation layers used coloramp: precipitation